Doom-Cult-Society/DoomCultSociety/README.md

 Even if the community somehow manages to keep the DAO going, the contract autodestructs after 52 weeks.

 TLDR: Probably shouldn't take investment advice from text written by a stranger and posted to a webpage literally titled "Doom Cult Society".

+### Is there a Discord?

+There is no Discord, Slack, Whatsapp, Twitter or Tinder.
+Only Github.

+### Is Doom Cult Society audited?

+It's not that kind of crypto project.
+More of a "threw together over a weekend" kind of project.
+Use at your own risk.